-Good sources of protein include beans, pulses, fish, eggs and meat (for information on peanuts see page 111).
+Good sources of protein include beans, pulses, fish, eggs and meat (for information on peanuts see page 34).
 These foods are also good sources of essential vitamins and minerals.
 Eat moderate amounts each day.
 Choose lean meat, remove the skin from poultry and cook using only a little fat.
+You should try to limit the amount of red meat or processed meat (for example sausages, bacon, cured meats) to no more than 90g per day.
 Make sure poultry, pork, burgers and sausages are cooked all the way through.
 Check that there is no pink meat and that juices have no pink or red in them.

 Try to eat two portions of fish a week, one of which should be oily fish.
-There are some fish that you should avoid - see 'Foods to avoid' on page 31 for more information.
-Due to improved food safety controls in recent years it is unlikely to get food poisoning from raw or lightly cooked UK hen eggs from reputable suppliers which have been produced under the British Lion Code of Practice.
-Therefore it is safe to enjoy soft boiled eggs and foods containing raw or lightly cooked eggs.
+There are some fish that you should avoid - see Foods to avoid on page 34 for more information.

+Due to improved food safety controls in recent years you are unlikely to get food poisoning from raw or lightly cooked UK hen eggs from reputable suppliers which have been produced under the British Lion Code of Practice.